 A: Thursday, 5-10 p.m.; Friday, 5 p.m.-12:30 a.m.; Saturday, noon-1 a.m.; Sunday, noon-6 p.m.

 A: We’ll have a mix of domestic and craft beers, with some alternative alcoholic beverages like wine and hard seltzer.
+NA beer and non-alcoholic beverages like soda and sparkling water will also be available.

 Q. What bands will be playing?